ppillot/libmol/README.md

 Should you be interested in translating Libmol.org to your language, your contribution is most welcome!
 First part of the translation process deals with the user interface.
 It requires completing an [online Google spreadsheet](https://docs.google.com/spreadsheets/d/1tfpNe1SwHQ51arbPlnE6y7rDB-JKImhGICQGsMzQtes/edit?usp=sharing) with your locale keywords.
 The second part of the process is more involving and requires forking this repository, duplicating one of the folders in locales/ and translating all the markdown files in it.
-Please do not hesitate to contact me if you are interested.
+Please do not hesitate to contact me if interested.

 ## Developpement and Build Setup
 You don't need this to use LibMol.org